leekayden/notes-chem/conjugation.md

-Notes on **Conjugation**,assumed grasp of basic organic chemistry (bonding, Lewis structures, and hybridization).
+Notes on **Conjugation**, assumed grasp of basic organic chemistry (bonding, Lewis structures, and hybridization).

 ---